crucialfelix/django-ajax-selects/README.md

 + disabled
 + position
 + source - setting this would overide the normal ajax URL. could be used to add URL query params
++ limit - limits the number of results returned by the service lookup, defaults to 30
++ method - specifies the lookup query method, one of 'GET' or 'POST', defaults to settings.AJAX_LOOKUP_METHOD, or 'GET'

 See http://docs.jquery.com/UI/Autocomplete#options

+####### limit [property, default=30]

+This is a non standard option for Autocomplete that can be set by the user on either field or lookup.
+Defaults to 30.
+This option will limit the number of results returned by the server on each lookup.
+Whenever the user scrolls the item list to its end, the system will try to retrieve more results from the server.

+####### method [property, default='GET']

+This is a non standard option for Autocomplete that can be set to override the default request method used when trying to retrieve results from the server.
+Defaults to 'GET'.

 The field or widget may also specify plugin_options that will overwrite those specified by the channel.